This ongoing collection of

 There's nothing common about common sense.

-intolerable is criminal.
-You must train yourself to distinguish between
+change the intolerable is criminal.
+You must train yourself

-who question authority.
-The mere fact that they questioned authority
+other people who question authority.
+The mere fact that they

 Curiosity has fed more cats than it's killed.

 The absence of evil is not goodness, merely another and

 Practicality is the horse you must ride; idealism is the

 road you must travel.

 Dedication to the Truth sometimes obscures the facts.